laravel/docs/pagination.md

 Once you have retrieved a cursor paginator instance, you may [display the pagination results](#displaying-pagination-results) as you typically would when using the `paginate` and `simplePaginate` methods.
 For more information on the instance methods offered by the cursor paginator, please consult the [cursor paginator instance method documentation](#cursor-paginator-instance-methods).

 > **Warning**
 > Your query must contain an "order by" clause in order to take advantage of cursor pagination.
-You must ensure that the columns you wish to order by are properties of the objects you wish to paginate.
-Non-unique column names (such as two `id` columns when performing a join) on the objects may cause cursor pagination to act unexpectedly.
-You may wish to use a column alias for this case, and you should reference the column alias in your "order by" clause.
+In addition, the columns that the query are ordered by must belong to the table you are paginating.

 <a name="cursor-vs-offset-pagination"></a>
 #### Cursor vs. Offset Pagination